Indicted Texas attorney general says he is staying in office

 In a state indictment unsealed in August 2015, Paxton was charged with defrauding investors and illegally acting as a securities agent.

-Paxton drew national attention last year when he said Texas county clerks who object to gay marriage on religious grounds can refuse to license same-sex couples despite the U.S. Supreme Court ruling requiring states to allow same-sex marriage.
+Paxton drew national attention last year when he said Texas county clerks who object to gay marriage on religious grounds can refuse to license same-sex couples despite the U.S. Supreme Court ruling that requires states to allow same-sex marriage.

 He is facing an ethics investigation, which could lead to his disbarment, for advising state officials to violate a U.S. Supreme Court decision.